openshift-labs/cloud-native-guides/app-config.md

 Now you can move on to configure the Inventory and Catalog service to use these PostgreSQL databases.

-#### Externalize WildFly Swarm (Inventory) Configuration
+#### Externalize Thorntail (Inventory) Configuration

-WildFly Swarm supports multiple mechanisms for externalizing configurations such as environment variables, Maven properties, command-line arguments and more.
+Thorntail supports multiple mechanisms for externalizing configurations such as environment variables, Maven properties, command-line arguments and more.
 The recommend approach for the long-term for externalizing configuration is however using a [YAML file](https://reference.wildfly-swarm.io/configuration.html#_using_yaml) which you have already packaged within the Inventory Maven project.